1868 – A state law is enacted in California providing the eight-hour day for most workers, but it was not effectively enforced.

 1919 – Congress passes a federal child labor tax law that imposed a 10 percent tax on companies that employ children, defined as anyone under the age of 16 working in a mine/quarry or under the age 14 in a “mill, cannery, workshop, factory, or manufacturing establishment.”
 The Supreme Court ruled the law unconstitutional three years later.

-2011 – A crowd estimated to be 100,000 strong rallies at the Wisconsin state capitol in protest of what was ultimately was to become a successful push by the state’s Republican majority to cripple public employee bargaining rights.
+2011 – A crowd estimated to be 100,000 strong rallies at the Wisconsin state Capitol in protest of what ultimately was to become a successful push by the state’s Republican majority to cripple public employee bargaining rights.

-1972 – A coal slag heap doubling as a dam in West Virginia’s Buffalo Creek Valley collapses, flooding the 17-mile long valley.
-A total of 118 died, and 5,000 were left homeless.
+1972 – A coal slag heap doubling as a dam in West Virginia’s Buffalo Creek Valley collapsed, flooding the 17-mile long valley; 118 died, 5,000 were left homeless.
 The Pittston Coal Co. said it was “an act of God.”

-1875 – Legendary labor leader and socialist presidential candidate Eugene V. Debs becomes charter member and secretary of the Vigo Lodge, Brotherhood of Locomotive Firemen.
+1875 – Legendary Labor leader and socialist presidential candidate Eugene V. Debs becomes a charter member and secretary of the Vigo Lodge, Brotherhood of Locomotive Firemen.
 Five years later he is leading the national union and in 1893 helps found the nation’s first industrial union, the American Railway Union.

 1932 – Thirty-eight miners die in a coal mine explosion in Boissevain, Va.

 1937 – Four-hundred-fifty Woolworth’s workers and customers occupy store for eight days in support of Waiters and Waitresses Union, Detroit.

 1939 – The Supreme Court rules that sit-down strikes, a major organizing tool for industrial unions, are illegal.